asanetargoss/HardcoreAlchemy/README.md

 ### Overview of Projects and Dependencies

 * All projects depend on Minecraft Forge
-* `compilelibs/core/` - Contains common third-party mod dependencies, such as Hwyla.
-Actually, it currently contains all the third-party mod dependencies, but this is subject to change.
+* `compilelibs/` - The place to put third-party mods that the various projects depend on.
+For example, files in `compilelibs/core` are depended on by the core project and any mods which depend on the core project.
-* `core/` - This is a mod project which contains shared code required by the other projects.
+* `core/` - A mod project which contains shared code required by the other projects.
-* `tweaks/` - This is a mod project containing magic and survival tweaks, aiming for a minimal number of dependencies.
+* `tweaks/` - A mod project containing magic and survival tweaks, aiming for a minimal number of dependencies.
-* `creatures/` - This is a mod project for balanced morphing mechanics and tweaks to mob mods.
+* `creatures/` - A mod project for balanced morphing mechanics and tweaks to mob mods.
-* `magic/` - This is a mod project containing features which make magic mods work better in a hardcore respawn gameplay context.
+* `magic/` - A mod project containing features which make magic mods work better in a hardcore respawn gameplay context.
 It also contains various tweaks and fixes for magic and utility mods.
-* `survival/` - This is a mod project containing various features related to nutrition, thirst, and crop growth.
+* `survival/` - A mod project containing various features related to nutrition, thirst, and crop growth.
 It interacts with various survival and crop mods.

 ### Notes on Windows and IntelliJ IDEA